felixabele/mongoid_simple_audit/README.md

   # in your view
   <%= render_audits(@booking) %>

-Audit ActiveRecord models.
+Audit ActiveRecord or Mongoid models.
 Somewhere in your (backend) views show the audit logs.

     # in your model
     # app/models/booking.rb